GlitchyZorua/Rosy-OS-Plus/README.md

 Rosy OS Plus is based on a scratch project called Rosy OS.
 Codenamed Dragon.

-I've seen the potentional of RosyOS.
+I've seen the potential of RosyOS.
 But I knew that RosyOS will never be worked on again, So here comes Rosy OS Plus! :3

 (Codenamed: Dragon OS)